 All Illinois employers are required to provide annual sexual harassment prevention training to all employees.
 All new hires must be trained as soon as possible, and training must be provided once annually thereafter.
 Restaurants and bars in Illinois must establish and circulate a written policy and provide supplemental training.

-Illinois employers should familiarize themselves with specific compliance requirements for terminating employees.
+Illinois employers should familiarize themselves with specific compliance requirements for separating employees.

 If the employee quits or resigns, the employee must receive their final wages as soon as possible, but not later than the next regular payday.

-Illinois employers are required to pay out all earned vacation upon termination.
+Illinois employers are required to pay out all earned vacation upon separation.

 Additionally, unemployment insurance information (Form CLI111L, What Every Worker Should Know About Unemployment Insurance) must be provided to all separating employees, regardless of the reason for leaving.
 In Illinois, Justworks is considered the employer of record for unemployment insurance purposes.
 The information below should be listed where employer information is requested on this form and unemployment insurance claims.